An introduction to People Counting with 3D Time-of-Flight technology

 The ToF principle lies at the heart of Terabee’s people counting systems.
 In the example below, Terabee Evo 60m is a single pixel sensor that enables only one dimension.

 Going further, a device like People Counting L-XL enables third dimensional data collection by using infrared LEDs and an 80 x 60 array of photodetectors to collect depth information at multiple points several times per second.
-Where the pixels in a conventional camera capture measurements of color and brightness, each “pixel” in the People Counting L-XL measures distance, enabling the system to build up a 3D image of the surrounding environment.
+Where the pixels in a conventional sensor capture measurements of color and brightness, each “pixel” in the People Counting L-XL measures distance, enabling the system to build up a 3D image of the surrounding environment.

 “The difference with this kind of sensor is that we have a wider field of view and then a wider emission,” says Clement Peltrault.
 “This means that we can light a larger scene, and we can start seeing more objects and more information.”